Montecito/ Santa Barbara, California

 Where to Stay

-There is no better spot to stay than the Four Seasons Biltmore.
+Four Seasons Biltmore.
+(Currently closed– waiting for it to re-open post Covid 19 SIP.
+Rumors are flying that it might be for sale.)
 The location, across the street from the beach, is perfect and the rooms cozy and quiet.
 Most importantly, when staying at The Four Seasons you will have access to the Coral Casino Beach Club.
 Make sure when you are booking your room you guarantee access, there have been rumors of this discontinuing.

 San Ysidro Ranch is absolutely beautiful and famous for its grounds, service and food–however, it is up in the hills, far from the water so we have never chosen to stay here.
 With that said, it can be quite a bit warmer there, so something to consider if you go to Santa Barbara in the Spring, early Summer or late Fall.